What Are the 4 Best Bowling Balls for Medium Oil Lanes? Expert Insights and Recommendations

 Pref: High Performance Bowling Ball.

-The design is attractive as well and comes in three colors – gold, royal, and bronze.
+The design is attractive as well and comes in two colors: Onyx/Sterling Silver.
 The performance is of the maximum flips, allowing you to use it on lanes with heavy oil as well.
-The finish is of the Crown Factory Compound, which happens to be among the best bowling ball finishes as it has a very smooth edge.
+The finish is of the Crown Factory Compound, which happens to be among the best bowling ball finishes, as it has a very smooth edge.
 All these factors combined make this a fun ball to bowl with.

-• It easily allows you to move both inside the lane and on the right zone easily.
+• It easily allows you to move both inside the lane and into the right zone.

 • The finish is very smooth, yet has power in the hits